facebook/react/docs/tutorial/tutorial.md

 It lets you inspect the props and state of any of the components in your tree.

-It doesn't work great on CodePen because of the multiple frames, but if you log in to CodePen and confirm your email (for spam prevention), you can go to Change View > Debug to open your code in a new tab, then the devtools will work.
-It's fine if you don't want to do this now, but it's good to know that it exists.
+It doesn't work great on CodePen because of the multiple frames, but you can try it on <a href="/react/tutorial/debug-view.html" target="_blank">on the current code</a> or <a href="/react/tutorial/debug-view-final.html" target="_blank">the final result</a>.

 ## Lifting State Up